ComedicChimera/chai-lang.dev/README.md

 13. Regions and Lifetimes
 14. Block References
 15. Collections
+16. Using Strings
-16. Lambdas and Closures
+17. Lambdas and Closures
-17. Iterable Functions
+18. Iterable Functions
-18. Generics
+19. Generics
-19. Packages
+20. Packages
-20. Coroutines
+21. Coroutines
-21. Strand Communication
+22. Strand Communication
-22. Vectors
+23. Vectors
-23. Vector Functions
+24. Vector Functions
-24. Where to next?
+25. Where to next?

 ## Not Covered In Guide